woordy/Object_Detection_On_Videos/weights/read.md

-Additional Videos can be downloaded at: https://drive.google.com/drive/folders/1-DLEONgVGpAs6UCwfg8Bev7BF6AumUSJ
+Additional Videos can be downloaded at:<br>
+https://drive.google.com/drive/folders/1-DLEONgVGpAs6UCwfg8Bev7BF6AumUSJ

 The google drive has 1 folder called weights: